Rainiko66/First-Website/README.md

 # Website
-I've used HTML, CSS and a little bit of JavaScript to create my first website layout that works on multiple devices.
+I've used HTML, CSS and a little bit of JavaScript to create this website layout that works on multiple devices.